 Getting around Malta by taxi or private transfer

 Taking a cab is the most expensive option to get around the island; anyway, if you don’t have time, it’s the fastest way to reach your destination.
 The taxi can be hired by booking from taxi booths (in Valletta is next to the bus terminal, close to the Triton fountain, in Sliema next to Zara shop, close to the ferry terminal), from designated taxi stands or by hailing in a place where it’s safe to stop.
-When a taxi is hired out from a location where there is no authorised taxi booth, the fare is calculated through the use of a taxi meter (3,5 € initial fee, then around 1 € per km).
-Alternatively, there are some private companies (called transfer) that provide the same service of a taxi (basically is like the service of the more known Uber).
+When a taxi is hired out from a location with a taxi booth, the fare is calculated using a taximeter (3,5 € initial fee, then around 1 € per km).
+Alternatively, some private companies provide the same service as a taxi (basically is like the more known Uber).
 Click here to see the website of E-cab company and check about private taxi rides.
 You can also download the smart app of Ecab to book your private trip everywhere around Malta.

-The same problem if you think to rent a scooter or quad bike because the Maltese road surface is not well preserved, the traffic can be very intense, and in the towns, the roads are very narrow.
-Moreover, remember that Malta is left-hand drive as in the U.K. so, if you are not used to, it can be quite challenging to drive over there.
+If you think to rent a scooter or quad bike because the Maltese road surface is not well preserved, the traffic, and in the towns, the roads are very narrow.
+Moreover, remember that Malta is a left-hand drive as in the U.K. so, if you are not used to it, it can be quite challenging to drive over there.